Belgium in the Junior Eurovision Song Contest 2010

-Belgium was represented by Jill Van Vooren and Lauren De Ruyck in the Junior Eurovision Song Contest 2010 with the song "Get Up!".

-Jill & Lauren will compete for Belgium at the Junior Eurovision Song Contest 2010, to be held on 20 November in Minsk, Belarus.
+Belgium was represented at the Junior Eurovision Song Contest 2010 with the song "Get Up!", written by Lauren De Ruyck, Peter Gillis, Jill Van Vooren, Alain Vande Putte, and Miguel Wiels, and performed by Van Vooren and De Ruyck as Jill & Lauren.
+The Belgian participating broadcaster, Vlaamse Radio- en Televisieomroeporganisatie (VRT), selected its entry for the contest through a national televised competition titled Junior Eurosong 2010.

 Before Eurovision

-Junior Eurosong
+Junior Eurosong 2010

-Belgium selected their Junior Eurovision Song Contest entry for 2010 through Junior Eurosong, a national selection consisting of 8 songs.
+Junior Eurosong 2010 was the 8-song national competition organised by Belgian broadcaster Vlaamse Radio- en Televisieomroeporganisatie (VRT) to select its entry for the Junior Eurovision Song Contest 2010.

 Before the final, four semi-finals were held with two songs each.
-A five-member jury panel consisting of Walter Grootaers, Jelle Van Dael, Stan Van Samang, Ralf Mackenbach (Dutch representative at the Junior Eurovision Song Contest 2009) alongside one guest juror in each semi-final selected the winning entry of each semi-final to qualify for the final.
+A five-member jury panel consisting of Walter Grootaers, Jelle Van Dael, Stan Van Samang, Ralf Mackenbach (who represented the Netherlands in 2009) alongside one guest juror in each semi-final selected the winning entry of each semi-final to qualify for the final.
 In the final, the winner was selected via a 50/50 combination of jury voting and public televoting.

 Semi-final 1

 The first semi-final took place on 27 September 2010.
 Two of the competing entries performed, and the five-member jury panel selected the winning entry to qualify for the final.
-The guest juror was Laura Omloop (Belgian representative at the Junior Eurovision Song Contest 2009).
+The guest juror was Laura Omloop (who represented Belgium in 2009).